MIT Kerberos accounts are deactivated every year in January. This page contains some information about the deactivation process.

 For about a year after deactivation, the account is not purged from the system.
 If they return to MIT, then their account can be quickly reactivated, and all files will still be there.

 The account will be removed from the mail servers a month after it is converted from "suspended" to "deactivated".
-So, it will be purged two months after the initial suspension, on or around March 23.
+So, it will be purged two months after the initial suspension, around mid-March.
 If the user returns to MIT after that point, they will be set up with a new mailbox.
 If the account is reactivated, the password will be the same as it was before the account was deactivated.

-After an account is deactivated, the user will no longer be able to use Touchstone to log into their MIT Dropbox for Business account, and some time after that, the MIT Dropbox folder will be shut down.
+After an account is deactivated, the user will no longer be able to use Touchstone to log into their MIT Dropbox for Business account, and the MIT Dropbox folder will be shut down.
 Shared folders that other people have access to will still be available to them in their own Dropbox accounts.
-If a user wants us to transfer the contents of their MIT Dropbox folder to another MIT Dropbox user, they can let us know by contacting the service desk.
+If a user wants us to transfer the contents of their MIT Dropbox folder to another MIT Dropbox user or to a new personal Dropbox account, they can let us know by contacting the Service Desk.
+Team folders are another option for groups wishing to avoid data loss during account deactivation.
+For more information on Dropbox team folders, please contact the Service Desk at email@example.com.